What Is Bone Meal Fertilizer Used For? A Complete Guide

 When you want good strong roots, big blooms and fantastic fruit, applying a good high phosphorus fertilizer is going to get the job done.
-Of all the option available on the market today, none can hold a candle to bone meal.
+Of all the option available on the market today, none can hold a candle-to-bone meal.
 It’s an all-natural, sustainable source of both phosphorus and calcium, a choice that’s stood the test of time.
+It also happens to be one of my favorite low-nitrogen fertilizers I use when looking for bigger blooms.

 What is bone meal made of?